ros2/ros2_documentation/source/How-To-Guides/Visualizing-ROS-2-Data-With-Foxglove-Studio.rst

 Installation
 ------------

-To use the web app, simply navigate to `studio.foxglove.dev <https://studio.foxglove.dev>`__ in your web browser.
+To use the web app, simply navigate to `studio.foxglove.dev <https://studio.foxglove.dev>`__ in your web browser, currently only Google Chrome is supported.

 To use the desktop app for Linux, macOS, or Windows, download it directly from the `Foxglove Studio website <https://foxglove.dev/download>`__.